Executive Manager for Policy Development, Inland Empire Utilities Agency (IEUA)

 Associate Professor, UCD

-Beth Rose’s research centers on Native environmental policy and Native activism for site protection using conservation tools, and her broader research interests include intergenerational trauma and healing, rural environmental justice, digital humanities, and Indigenous analyses of climate change.
-Beth Rose received her BA in Nature and Culture from UC Davis, and her Ph.D. in Environmental Science, Policy, and Management from UC Berkeley.
-She has written two books: Trust in the Land: New Directions in Tribal Conservation (University of Arizona Press 2011), on Native applications of conservation easements, and Upstream (forthcoming), on the history of Indian allotment lands at the headwaters of the California State Water Project.
-Beth Rose is passionate about increasing under-represented perspectives, especially indigenous perspectives, in academia and in environmental policy and planning.
+Dr. Beth Rose Middleton Manning is a faculty member in the Dept. of Native American Studies at UC Davis and currently holds the Yocha Dehe Endowed Chair in California Indian Studies.
+Her research centers on creative applications of environmental law and policy to support Native-led conservation and site protection.
+Her broader research interests include intergenerational trauma and healing, rural environmental justice, and Indigenous analyses of and responses to climate change.
+Beth Rose received a BA in Nature and Culture from UC Davis, and a Ph.D. in Environmental Science, Policy, and Management from UC Berkeley.
+She has written two books: Trust in the Land: New Directions in Tribal Conservation (University of Arizona Press 2011), on Native applications of conservation easements, and Upstream (forthcoming 2018), on the history of Indian allotment lands at the headwaters of the California State Water Project.
+Beth Rose is passionate about increasing under-represented perspectives, especially indigenous perspectives, in environmental policy and planning.
+Beth Rose has worked with Sierra Institute on studies supporting rural economic development and rural environmental justice.

 Associate at Beveridge and Diamond